ClusterMark: Towards Robust Watermarking for Autoregressive Image Generators with Visual Token Clustering: Preliminaries

-An autoregressive image generator models the joint distribution of image tokens $p(q_1, q_2, \dots, q_{h\cdot w} | c)$ given a context $c$ (such as a class or text) by decomposing it into $\prod_i^{h\cdot w} \armodel(q_i | q_{<i}, c)$.
-Here, $\theta$ denotes the the model parameters that are fitted during training.
-During generation, a sequence of tokens is subsequently generated by sampling from $\armodel$ at every step.
+An autoregressive image generator models the joint distribution of image tokens $p(q_1, q_2, \dots, q_{h\cdot w} | s)$ given a semantic context vector $s$ (such as a class or text) by decomposing it into $\prod_i^{h\cdot w} \armodel(q_i | q_{1:i-1}, s)$.
+During generation, a sequence of tokens is consecutively generated by sampling from $\armodel$ at every step.
 The default setting is to generate an image by producing tokens describing parts of the image, in a left-to-right, top-down scanning order.
-We therefore consider this setting for our watermarking approach.
-Note, however, that alternative orderings and parallel decoding~\cite{chang2023muse,tian2024nspvar,chang2025maskgit,kumbong2025hmar} have also been explored.
+We consider this setting for our watermarking approach.
+Note, however, that alternative orderings and parallel decoding~\cite{chang2023muse,tian2024nspvar,chang2022maskgit,kumbong2025hmar} have also been explored.